cgibsonmm/finding-solutions/README.md

 > **Search for an exact match**
 > Put a word or phrase inside quotes.
 For example, `"tallest building"`

-## Let's make some google searches
+## Let's make some Google searches

 **You want to change a number to a string**